 The Challenges of a Medical Student

-Medical students must also grapple with the emotional and mental complexities that accompany their educational journey.
+Medical students also have to grapple with the emotional and mental problems that arise as full-time medical students.
 The pressures of medical school often lead to high levels of stress and burnout.
-The ever-present stressors, from demanding exams to the responsibility of patient care, can take a significant toll on their emotional and mental well-being.
-Moreover, students face the complex challenge of finding effective coping mechanisms to manage these emotional burdens, including relying on support networks and accessing mental health services.
-As students transition into the clinical years, new layers of complexity emerge.
-Long hours, sleep deprivation, and the pressure to make critical decisions under stressful circumstances add an entirely different dimension to their education.
-The intricacies of patient interactions, including delivering difficult news, handling end-of-life care, and navigating complex family dynamics, introduce further emotional complexity to their professional development.
+In fact, “medical student exposure to stressors is associated with depression, burnout, somatic distress, decreases in empathy, serious thoughts about dropping out of medical school, suicidal ideation, and poor academic performance,” explaining how ever-present stressors, from demanding exams to the responsibility of patient care, can take a significant toll on their emotional and mental well-being.
+Moreover, students face the complex challenge of finding effective coping mechanisms to manage these emotional burdens, including having trouble relying on support networks through friends and family and accessing mental health services.
+This is often because of the stressors that medical students are put under, including “patient suffering, death, breaches of patient safety,” and how this treatment is constantly normalized.

 ______________________________________________________________________________